Pixel 4: Design and hardware

 The Pixel 4 features an OLED display manufactured by Samsung with HDR support, that operates at a refresh rate of up to 90 Hz; it dynamically adjusts depending on content to preserve battery life.
 Both models use a wider 19:9 aspect ratio, with the Pixel 4 using a 5.7 inch 1080p panel, and the 4 XL using a 6.3 inch 1440p panel.
 Unlike the Pixel 3 XL, the Pixel 4 XL's display does not contain a cutout, or notch.

 The Pixel 4 includes dual rear-facing cameras located within a raised square module.
 It houses a wide 28 mm 77° 1.7 lens with the same Sony Exmor IMX363 12.2-megapixel sensor as on the Pixel 3 and 3a, and a second telephoto 48 mm 2.4 lens with a 16-megapixel sensor.
 Both are capable of recording video at 4K resolution, but can only do so at 30 fps whereas most competitors support 60 fps as well.
 In a tweet, Google stated that "We find that the majority of users stick with 1080p, so we focus our energy on improving our quality in this mode, versus enabling a 4k 60 fps mode that could use up to half a gigabyte of storage every minute".
 Google claims the Pixel 4 can capture 8× zoom at near-optical quality.
 Additionally, it uses Google Camera 7.1 with software enhancements, including Live HDR+ with dual exposure controls, improved Night Sight with Astrophotography mode and improved Portrait Mode with more realistic Bokeh.
 It includes a single ultra wide (90°) front-facing camera with an 8-megapixel sensor, unlike the Pixel 3 which included ultra wide (97°) and wide (75°) front-facing cameras, both of which also had 8-megapixel sensors.
-The Pixel 4's astrophotography mode is able to stack together 16 exposures, each with an exposure time of 15 seconds.
+The Pixel 4's astrophotography mode can stack together 16 exposures, each with an exposure time of 15 seconds.